No products in the cart.

 Beta-caryophyllene has a larger molecular footprint than other terpenes like terpinolene or linalool due to the fact that it is composed of three isoprene units.
 This sesquiterpene is unique in that it is the only terpene known to directly activate CB2 receptors in our endocannabinoid system.
 Because of this unique feature, some scientists consider beta-caryophyllene to be both a cannabinoid and a terpene.

-In addition to being commonly found in hemp, beta-caryophyllene is found in many common spices like cinnamon, clove, and black pepper, as well as in herbs like rosemary, oregano, and basil.
-The woodsy, pungent, spicy aroma of freshly-cracked black pepper is dominated by beta-caryophyllene.
+In addition to hemp, you may find beta-caryophyllene in many common spices like cinnamon, clove, and black pepper, as well as in herbs like rosemary, oregano, and basil.
+The woodsy, pungent, spicy aroma of freshly cracked black pepper is dominated by beta-caryophyllene.

-Beta-Caryophyllene is not typically the dominant terpene in any given hemp cultivar, but it does typically show up in significant quantities.
-A little later we’ll share a list of Sunset Lake CBD cultivars and their beta-caryophyllene content.
+Beta-caryophyllene usually appears in hemp cultivars in significant quantities, though it’s not typically the dominant terpene.
+Later, we’ll share a list of Sunset Lake CBD cultivars and their beta-caryophyllene content.

 Foods containing high amounts of beta-caryophyllene have been used historically to promote calm and comfort.
 Think of the holidays when we see hot mulled cider and lots of spiced cookies featuring cinnamon and clove.
 We start to feel cozy just thinking about it!